fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     The `Deposit` method came from the `BankAccount` class, where it could access the `Balance` property directly.
 However, the `Balance` property is no longer available in the `Transactions` class.
 To update the `Deposit` method, you need to update the method signature to accept a `BankAccount` parameter, and then use the `BankAccount` instance to access the `Balance` property.

-1. To add a `BankAccount` parameter and reference the the account object, update the method similar to the following code snippet:
+1. To include a `BankAccount` parameter to the signature and then reference the account object within the method, update the `Deposit` method to match the following code snippet:

     ```csharp